TobiasPSP/doneland_sources/Tools/Software/EspHome/README.md

 *ESPHome* handles all *repetitive tasks* automatically for you:

 * **Libraries:** *ESPHome* supports almost all standard components (i.e. sensors, displays, etc) and *knows* the libraries required to drive them.
 It takes care of all provisioning.
-* **Displays:** For displays, the same applies: *ESPHome* knows almost all commonly used displays and automatically integrates them if you want. *ESPHome firmware* automatically implements a basic web interface and web services.
-The device can be managed with the *ESP tools*, and they are automatically discovered by *Home Assistant*.
+* **Displays:** it knows almost all commonly used displays and automatically integrates support for them. *ESPHome firmware* automatically implements a basic web interface and web services.
+The device can be managed with the *ESPHome Web Tools*, and they are automatically discovered by *Home Assistant*.
-* **Connectivity:** *ESPHome* automatically connects your microcontroller to your *WiFi* network and integrates your devices automatically with *Home Assistant*.
+* **Connectivity:** automatically connects the microcontroller to a *WiFi* network and integrates your devices automatically with *Home Assistant*.
-* **OTA Updates:** the *ESPHome* firmware supports *OTA* out of the box: once a microcontroller is *ESPHome-enabled*, it can be updated with just a click over the air.
+* **OTA Updates:** automatic support for *OTA*: once a microcontroller runs *ESPHome firmware*, it can be updated *wirelessly*.
-* **Security:** all secrets management (i.e. safely storing *WiFi* passwords) is taken care of by *ESPHome* (and seamlessly integrates with *Home Assistant* if desired).
-Access to the microcontroller is protected by secret API keys that are, too, transparently managed by *ESPHome*.
+* **Security:** secrets management (i.e. safely storing *WiFi* passwords) is taken care of by *ESPHome* (and seamlessly integrates with *Home Assistant*).
+Access to the microcontroller is protected by secret API keys that are transparently managed.
-* **Build Environment:** since you do not need to write code, no additional tools are required.
-You update firmware simply by changing the properties of the *device configuration* file that describes your microcontroller hardware. *ESPHome* automatically derives the firmware from it and provides multiple options to upload firmware safely to your microcontroller.
+* **Build Environment:** no extra tools or editors are required.
+You update firmware simply by changing the *configuration file* that describes your hardware. *ESPHome* automatically derives the firmware from it and uploads it to your microcontroller.

 ## Home Assistant

-While you *can* run *ESPHome* stand-alone, it is best used in conjunction with *Home Assistant*. *Home Assistant* is another free open-source framework designed to manage all kinds of wireless devices in one place.
+While you *can* run *ESPHome* stand-alone, it is best used in combination with *Home Assistant*.
+Their features complement each other seamlessly.

+*Home Assistant* is another free open-source framework designed to manage any type of wireless device in one central place.

 > [!TIP]
 > If you *do not yet* run *Home Assistant*, consider [setting up](https://done.land/components/microcontroller/families/raspberry/raspberrypi/assembly/setup) your own *Home Assistant server* now - it's really simple and well worth the investment.

-### Home Assistant Recommended
+### Why Home Assistant?

-Here is a quick summary why adding *Home Assistant* to your picture is a good investment.

-#### Combining Strengths

-By using the *ESPHome Add-On* inside *Home Assistant*, you are combining *ESPHome strengths* and *Home Assistant strengths*.
-They both complement each other perfectly and provide you with the full package of extremely useful features.
+By using the *ESPHome Add-On* inside *Home Assistant* (rather than installing *ESPHome* stand-alone), you are combining the strengths of both:

 *ESPHome* can automatically...